 The former was true when I was looking for PhD thesis subjects in the early 1970s.
 Often in graduate training, a person’s thesis adviser would assign his students a problem, usually enlisting the student’s help in his or her research program.
 My thesis adviser was Max Dresden, an engaging theoretical physicist who was interested in working in many areas within theoretical physics, in writing about the history of physics, and in applying physics to other fields.
 When I first asked him if I could be his PhD student, he told me he was a “generalist.”
-That meant he did not have any particular research program, and I would have to find my own thesis problem.
+That meant he did not have any research program, and I would have to find my thesis problem on my own.

-What follows is story about how a modeling project found me.
+What follows is a story about how a modeling project found me.
 In particular, how I came to model, and continue to model, the Classic Maya Collapse.
 To say a project “found me” is probably too simple a way to express what happened.
-After all, I had to allow it to capture my interest, and then decide it was worth the effort to pursue.
+I had to allow it to capture my interest and then decide it was worth the effort to pursue.

 System Dynamics Modeling within the Humanities, especially History

 Dana is a Professor of Humanities and Communications at the Maine Maritime Academy in Maine.
 He is interested in using System Dynamics to teach system thinking within his humanities courses, especially history.
 Most of the students at the Maine Maritime Academy are there for a technical degree and question the relevancy and value of humanities courses.
 Dana wanted to change that view by introducing system dynamics to model history.